Powassan Virus and Lyme Disease: Why One Tick Bite Can Be More Dangerous

 The immune system must clear the infection on its own.

-Powassan and Lyme Coinfection
+Powassan virus and Lyme disease coinfection

 Because both infections are transmitted by the same ticks, coinfection is possible.